larkinwhitaker/laravel-table-view/README.md

 ```

 # Middleware Cookie Storage
-Selected options for the tableview are easily added to cookie storage with built in Middleware.
+Selected options for the tableview are easily added to cookie storage with built-in Middleware.

-Sort options and limits per page are added to permanent storage.
-Any user returning to the page will see these options filled with the same values that he/she selected in his/her most recent session.
+Sort options and limits per page are each added to permanent storage.
+At any point, a user returning to the tableview will see these options filled with the same values that he/she selected in his/her most recent session.

 The search query and page number are temporarily stored during the user's current session.
 With this, a user could visit something http://tableview.com/blog-articles with the tableview listing articles.
 When a user views a specific article like http://tableview.com/blog-articles/laravel-blog/article, any link back to http://tableview.com/blog-articles will show the tableview with its most recent page number and search query.